baileym12/master-guard/README.md

-# Master Guard
+# master-guard

-Master Guard is a small open source file integrity monitoring tool for Linux systems.
+master-guard is a small open source file integrity monitoring tool for Linux systems.
-It helps detect unauthorized file changes by storing trusted SHA-256 hashes for selected files, then scanning for changes.
+It detects unauthorized file changes by storing SHA-256 hashes for selected files, then scanning for changes.

 ## What it does